The Daytime Sky

 And dost thou subtly mystically now drip it through the air invisibly upon me?

-The slight settling haze of aerial moisture, the sky and the peacefulness expanding in all directions and overhead, fill and soothe me.
+The sky and the peacefulness expanding in all directions and overhead, fill and soothe me,

 My soul is calm’d and expanded beyond description by the clear blue arching over all,